systeminit/si/app/docs/src/reference/vocabulary.md

 be applied successfully to the workspace.
 An example is the qualification function that checks if the Secret you have passed into your AWS Credential component are valid.

+# HEAD

+HEAD is the change set that represents "the real world".
+It can only be altered by actions, refreshing resources, or applying change sets.

+# Configuration Frame (down)

+A "down" frame is one where the output sockets of the frame will automatically connect to any components placed within the frame.

+# Configuration Frame (up)

+An "up" frame is one where the output sockets of the components within the frame will connect to the input sockets of the frame.